mackelab/figure_tutorial/README.md

 All the code you import is in the `name_of_your_project` folder.
 The `paper` folder takes care of generating the figures.
 I recommend one subfolder for each figure (e.g. `fig1`).
 Each of these subfolders contains the `notebooks` that are used to generate the figure, an `svg` folder in which the individual panels will lie (see later), and a `fig` folder which contains the final figures that are used in your paper.

 ## Part 1: Using a `matplotlib` stylefile
 In order to make your figures look pretty, you can use a stylefile.
 This repo constains the stylefile which we used for the papers mentioned above (filename: `.matplotlibrc`).
-This file defines the linewidths, ticklengths, removes the top and right axes, etc. You can use the file as such:
+This file defines the linewidths, ticklengths and removes the top and right axes, etc. You can use the file as follows:
 ```python
 import matplotlib as mpl
 import matplotlib.pyplot as plt